 No matter where you are in your career, it’s never too late to work on your writing techniques.
 You’ll need this for your side project, blog, or anything else you plan to do related or even unrelated to product management.
 LinkedIn is the place to be online when it comes to being seen by potential employers, and it also happens to come with its own publishing platform.
 Commit yourself to writing a new article every few weeks to build up your skills and online visibility simultaneously.

 Increase Your Network

 Here’s the big one we always mention.
 It helps to surround yourself with the people that motivate you and that you aspire to be like.
 Go where you can meet other product managers, mentors, or peers also looking to get into product management.
-Join communities or meetups like our Slack Community.
-We also host events every week covering various topics from how to get a job in product management to storytelling and many more.
+Join communities or Meetups like our Slack Community.
+We also host events every week covering various topics from how to get a job in product management to storytelling and much more.